-Solar screen or sheet metal absorber: The designs we found involved 3 layers of screen to ensure a unified black surface.
+Solar screen or sheet metal heat absorber: The designs we found involved 3 layers of screen to ensure a unified black surface.
 Screen collectors typically do not separate air into individual chambers like the previous two designs; air rises up a single chamber behind the screen or flat metal surface.

-Of the two, it would seem to me the screen design sounds like a bit more work compared to using sheet metal (as seen above), which could be made using old metal roofing and painting it black.
+Of the two, it would seem to me the screen design sounds like a bit more work compared to using sheet metal (as seen above), which could be made using old metal roofing and painting it matt black.
 Labour aside, testing between a screen collector and a pop can collector showed that the screen collector did provide more heat, read more here.